wcxaaa/typescript-webpack-simple/README.md

 # vue-ts-webpack-simple

-> A simple Vue 2.0 with TypeScript2.5, Webpack3 & `vue-loader` setup for quick prototyping.
+> A simple Vue ^2.5.0 with TypeScript 2.5, Webpack 3 & `vue-loader` setup for quick prototyping.

 ### Usage